 Now comes the fun part.
 Use a long candle lighter to light up the tinder from the space between the kindling teepee.
-Wait till the kindling catches fire.
+Wait until the kindling catches fire.

-You can form a new layer of teepee around the kindling, or you can stack them up horizontally (log cabin stack).
+You have the option to create a new layer of teepee around the kindling or stack them horizontally in a log cabin formation.

 Either case, pretty soon, your fire should get going.
 This is how you properly burn wood on a fire pit.

-Once firewood is about to burn out, you can add a new log to the fire.
-You can keep doing this for as long as you want the fire to keep burning.
-A small bundle of firewood should easily last you a whole night.
+Repeat this process for as long as you desire to keep the fire burning.
+A small bundle of firewood should be sufficient to last you an entire night.